pauldeen79/TemplateFramework/README.md

 We currently target .NET 7.0, but the code can easily be ported back to older .NET versions.

+# Difference between a template and code generation provider
+A code generation provider is a class that provides a template instance, along with optional model and additional parameters.
+This is typically the level you want to use, if you want to scaffold multiple files using a single command.

+If you want to use the template abstraction level, then you have to make sure the template class has a public parameterless constructor.

 # Features
 - Runs templates or code generation providers from .NET assemblies from command line
 - Supports generating single or multiple files from one template